 Quick answer

 Is the air quality good in Kuala Lumpur right now?
-Kuala Lumpur, Malaysia currently has an Air Quality Index of 135, classified as Unhealthy for Sensitive Groups.
-PM2.5 is 61.9 μg/m³ (12.4x the WHO 2021 annual guideline of 5 μg/m³).
-Sensitive groups should limit outdoor exertion.
+Kuala Lumpur, Malaysia currently has an Air Quality Index of 96, classified as Moderate.
+PM2.5 is 21.0 μg/m³ (4.2x the WHO 2021 annual guideline of 5 μg/m³).
+Acceptable for most; sensitive groups should monitor.

 PM2.5